lpewton/stock-controller/README.md

 - No blank names
 - Cannot reach -1 in stock
 - Cannot set a negative value for units

+All form validations have been tested combining customised code and the automatic django validation systems.
+All of them work properly.

 ## WEBSITE:
 | Test  | Result | Status |